No comfort at home for AirAsia as overseas units drag

 AirAsia's net profit has fallen for the first two quarters by 40 percent and 62 percent year-on-year, largely due to the price war in Malaysia.
 Fernandes and co-founder Kamarudin Meranun returned to the frontline at home this month to take more control of the airline after a year in Jakarta spearheading regional operations.

+AirAsia said it cut fares from Malaysia in the third quarter by 12 percent, while analysts estimated its largest rival MAS had slashed fares by 20 percent over the same period.

+The rush to book tickets for year-end holidays in Malaysia would see fares go down slightly in the last quarter of this year from 2012, AirAsia said.

-AirAsia's larger rival, MAS, which this week reported a third-quarter net loss from a profit a year ago, said its yields and prices were pressured by competition..
+MAS, which this week reported a third-quarter net loss from a profit a year ago, said its yields and prices were pressured by competition.

-As of Monday's close, AirAsia's shares were down 8 percent so far this year compared to a 3.3 percent rise for MAS shares.
+As of Wednesday's close, AirAsia's shares were down 9.8 percent so far this year compared to a 2.7 percent drop for MAS shares.

 Analysts, however, said AirAsia's low-cost structure meant it was better placed than Malaysian Airlines to absorb lower ticket prices.